psmithdev/psmithdev/README.md

 - LinkedIn: https://www.linkedin.com/in/parkersmith1/
 - Email: **resume@psmith.dev**

-Feel free to explore my repositories and reach out with any questions or collaboration ideas.
+Feel free to explore my repositories and reach out with any questions or ideas.
 Happy coding!